 “Not every student knows the perfect questions to ask or has placed higher education high on their list of priorities,” Faasse said.
 “Being able to coach a student through a difficult decision might take time and a little more work, but, in the end, it’s definitely worth it to help a student reach the best decision, whether it’s with your university or not.”

 Sometimes exhibiting lessons show up in odd places.
 Have you ever had an odd job and walked away with some valuable trade show ideas?
-Let us know in the comments are tweet us @Nimlok!
+Let us know in the comments or tweet us @Nimlok!